Reflection on Luke 4:16-21 ~

-In Jesus’ time, the Sabbath day brought everyone to pray at the synagogue, where any adult could read from the Torah and provide a sermon.
-In front of the town’s population of a historical estimate of 400 people, Jesus stood to read from Isaiah, pronouncing the short homily of “Today this scripture has been fulfilled in your hearing.”
-Listening to that Biblical moment in our current timeframe, we have to ask ourselves, are we just hearing Jesus’s words?
-If so, then there is the more complex question of shouldn’t each of us be able to proclaim, “The Spirit of the Lord is Upon Me?”
+On the Sabbath, Jesus stood before the town’s population, which was historically estimated to be 400 people.
+He read from Isaiah, pronouncing the short homily we know resulted in Jesus saying, “Today this scripture has been fulfilled in your hearing.”
+Listening to that Biblical moment in our current timeframe, we must ask ourselves, are we just hearing Jesus’s words?
+There is a more complex reflection and question.
+Shouldn’t we also be able to proclaim, “The Spirit of the Lord is Upon Me?”
+Note: This is also a Gospel Reflection for the Holy Thursday Chrism Mass.
+Here is a related reflection for the Evening Mass of the Lord’s Supper.

 The Rejection of Jesus at Nazareth